speedie-de/dwm/README.md

   - dwm-monoclesymbol         | This patch always displays the monocle symbol instead of open clients
   - dwm-barheight             | This patch adds in customizable bar height
   - dwm-savefloats            | This patch saves the position of floating windows and restores them (Modified to add a toggle)
+  - dwm-reorganizetags        | This patch adds a keybind to reorganize tags
+  - dwm-restartsig            | This patch adds an option to restart dwm

 ## Keybinds
 Below is a list of all dwm keybinds.